 Bake at 190oC for 30 minutes or until tender.

+Saute onion in a large saucepan for few minutes.
+Then add the roasted butternut squash and carrot.
+Add 2 cups of water.
 Blend with an immersion blender or regular blender.
 Bring the soup to boil.
 Add more water if you prefer thinner soup, season with salt (if necessary) and pepper.
 Serve immediately with chopped coriander leaves.

 Try this easy recipe and let me know if you like it.